-- All newly recruited staff (teaching and non-teaching and including visiting peripatetic members of staff and external club leaders) are given in-house training on safeguarding issues as part of their induction which includes - o This Safeguarding and Child Protection Policy and Procedures - o The Staff Code of Conduct and Whistleblowing Policy - o The identity and the role of the DSLs and Deputies - Prevent online training - The DSLs undertake inter-agency training every two years.
-They are encouraged to attend network meetings and external courses. - Members of staff are given regular updates (at least annually) on Safeguarding issues, including advice on protecting children from radicalisation and online safety and full refresher courses are organised to ensure that everyone is re-trained very three years - Training is provided about the duty to 'prevent terrorism', using the 4 main themes from The Prevent Duty Risk Assessment, Working in Partnership, Staff Training, IT Policies - At least one person in each recruitment process has had "Safer Recruitment" training - A record is kept of staff training, including type of training and dates.
+- All newly recruited staff (teaching and non-teaching and including visiting peripatetic members of staff and external club leaders) are given in-house training on safeguarding issues as part of their induction which includes - o Keeping children safe in education (2018), including Annex A - o This Safeguarding and Child Protection Policy and Procedures - Thomas's Staff Code of Conduct - Thomas's Whistleblowing Policy - o Thomas's Behaviour Policy - o The identity and the role of the DSLs and Deputies - Prevent online training - o Procedures on managing children who are missing education (in Attendance Policy) - The DSLs undertake inter-agency training every two years.
+They are encouraged to attend network meetings and external courses. - Members of staff are given regular updates (at least annually) on Safeguarding issues, including advice on protecting children from radicalisation and online safety and full refresher courses are organised to ensure that everyone is re-trained very three years - All members of staff have access to the online safeguarding training programme "Educare" and are required to complete courses regularly in response to changes in legislation or to update their safeguarding knowledge - Training is provided about the duty to 'prevent terrorism', using the 4 main themes from The Prevent Duty Risk Assessment, Working in Partnership, Staff Training, IT Policies - At least one person in each recruitment process has had "Safer Recruitment" training - A record is kept of staff training, including type of training and dates.